10 Signs of Drug Abuse or Addiction

 For most people it hits them unaware; a parent, spouse or child with an apparent drug abuse problem.
 For most it comes as a great shock.
 How did this happen in their house?
 How didn’t they notice?
 Many people may have their suspicions, but still are not sure how to tell if their loved one is struggling with drug addiction.

 Now, not every case of substance use means an addiction.
 Addiction itself is a compilation of many factors.
 Not all cases of use require a drug treatment program.
-These ten signs are indicators of what is possibly the development of abuse to dependence.
+These ten signs of drug use are indicators of what is possibly the development of abuse to dependence.
 There are many ways to treat this.
 The most common course of action is that of a drug rehab program, or support group.
-If your loved one is fitting the build of the behaviors listed, chances are they could be treading the path to dependence.
+If your loved one is showing these outward signs of alcoholism or drug use, chances are they could be treading the path to dependence.
 If you have questions about addiction and abuse, the best way to get them answered is by contacting a rehabilitation program directly.